Joan E. Biren: Film

-For many years, Biren traveled the country presenting her multi-projector slideshows and running photography workshops.
-In the early 1990s, she moved from slideshows to film making.
-Biren's award-winning films have been seen on the Sundance Channel and public broadcasting stations.
-She is the president of Moonforce Media, a non-profit company, which produces and distributes films and videos that challenge people to work for social justice and awards The Tee A. Corinne Prize, an annual grant to lesbian media makers.
+Biren's films have been shown on the Sundance Channel and public broadcasting stations.
+She is the president of Moonforce Media, a non-profit which produces and distributes films and videos that challenge people to work for social justice and awards the Tee A. Corinne Prize, an annual grant to lesbian media makers.

+Later career and recognition

+In 1995, Biren became an associate of the Women's Institute for Freedom of the Press, an American non-profit publishing organization that works to increase communication between women and connect the public with women-based media.